Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Introduction

 Despite several theoretical attempts to model ion correlations, many of the aforementioned experimental observations remain unexplained.
-Inspired by one component plasma physics, Perel and Shklovskii assumed the presence of a two-dimensional (2D) condensed layer of ions on the charged surface which exists in the form of a Wigner crystal lattice, and accordingly, the free energy was constructed\cite{Perel1999ScreeningInversion}.
+Inspired by one component plasma physics, Perel and Shklovskii assumed the presence of a two-dimensional condensed layer of counterions on the charged surface existing in the form of a Wigner crystal (WC) lattice.
+The WC lattice at the surface was connected to the outside diffused layer described by mean-field PB\cite{Perel1999ScreeningInversion,rouzinabloomfieldscl1996}.
 This strong-coupling (SC) theory was applied to many systems consisting of charged polymers, membranes, and colloids\cite{Nguyen2000ReentrantCounterions,Shklovskii1999WignerPolyelectrolytes}.
 Moreira and Netz\cite{MoreiraStrong-couplingDistributions} made corrections to the SC theory by performing a perturbative expansion and compared the theoretical results with Monte-Carlo simulations.
-The Wigner crystal picture is exact in the strong coupling limit; however, it fails to capture the onset of the ion condensation, hence missing the transition from the normal double layer to the overcharged double layer that occurs in the intermediate coupling regime.
-In addition, the SC theory predicts that the charge inversion will be enhanced by increasing the concentration of multivalent counterions, which cannot explain the non-monotonic dependence of charge inversion on salt concentration observed in experiments and simulations \cite{VanDerHeyden2006ChargeCurrents, Hsiao2006Salt-inducedPolyelectrolytes, Martin-Molina2002ElectrophoreticEffect}.
+The WC picture is exact in the strong coupling limit; however, it fails to capture the onset of the ion condensation, hence missing the transition from the normal double layer to the overcharged double layer that occurs in the intermediate coupling regime.
+In addition, because the ion correlation and the excluded volume effect in the diffuse layer have not been included, the SC theory fails to capture the following key experimental observations.
+It predicts that the charge inversion will be enhanced by increasing the concentration of multivalent counterions, which cannot explain the non-monotonic dependence of charge inversion on salt concentration observed in experiments and simulations \cite{VanDerHeyden2006ChargeCurrents, Hsiao2006Salt-inducedPolyelectrolytes, Martin-Molina2002ElectrophoreticEffect}.
 Furthermore, the prediction of giant charge inversion in the mixture of multivalent and monovalent electrolytes by SC theory contradicts experimental observations\cite{Nguyen2000MacroionsCharge}.
 Experimental and simulation studies have shown that the strength of charge inversion gets reduced as monovalent salts are added\cite{VanDerHeyden2006ChargeCurrents, Lenz2008SimulationOvercharging, Quesada-Perez2005SimulationIons}.
 The non-monotonic dependence of effective surface charge on monovalent salt concentration observed in the streaming current experiment also goes against the prediction of the SC theory.